lindleyw/testers/README.md

      $ ./smoketest minion job -S inactive  # shows queued jobs
      $ ./smoketest minion job -S finished  # shows completed jobs

-or by pointing your browser at http://localhost:3000
+or by pointing your browser at http://localhost:3000 (or the listen address specified as above)

     /modules           module statistics
     /module/:modname   information about given module